EraldyHq/kubee/resources/charts/stable/cert-manager/contrib/contrib.md

 * HA setups without requiring you to use the enterprise version of the ingress.
     * Traefik CE (community edition) is stateless, and it's not possible to run multiple instances of Traefik CE with LetsEncrypt enabled.
 * Local CA to provision self-signed certificate
+* Database Operator such as MariaDb integrate with a cluster issuer to get the certificate

 ### Default cert, what happens if the secret name is omitted in an ingress?